Singapore's Role for ASEAN's Portfolio Investment: Discussions

-Section \ref{subsec:foreign_bias} showed the dominant role of Singapore for ASEAN's portfolio investment.
-Considering its size of GDP relative to other ASEAN members, Singapore's portfolio investment is disproportionately large.
+Considering its size of GDP relative to other ASEAN members, Singapore's portfolio investment is disproportionately large as shown in Section \ref{subsec:foreign_bias}.
 On the other hand, Singapore is also a major destination of ASEAN's portfolio investment.
-Figures \ref{fig:stack-asean} shows the time series of portfolio investment of ASEAN members on a nationality basis from 2007 to 2017 sorted according to different destinations.
-We can see that Singapore is a major destination for both debt investment (see Figure \ref{fig:stack-asean-debt}) and equity investment (see Figure \ref{fig:stack-asean-equity}) on a nationality basis for Malaysia.
-Given the relatively large investment size of Malaysia we can say that Singapore attracts most of ASEAN's portfolio investment.
+Time series of portfolio investment of ASEAN members on a nationality basis from 2007 to 2017 show that for Malaysia Singapore is a major destination for both debt and equity investment (see Figure \ref{fig:stack-asean}).
+Given Malaysia's relatively large investment size we can say that most of ASEAN's portfolio investment in ASEAN members goes to Singapore.

-We now examine the changes in data the restatement (i.e., from a residency to nationality basis) makes to ASEAN's portfolio investment.
+We now examine the changes the restatement (i.e., from a residency to nationality basis) makes to ASEAN's portfolio investment.
+The change is calculated by subtracting the residency-based data from the nationality-based data.
 The changes highlight 1) ASEAN's investment in multinational companies residing in Singapore and 2) Singapore's investment in multinational companies in other tax havens such as the Cayman Island.\footnote{The database provided by \cite{coppola2021redrawing} identifies the identity of the issuer of debt or equity but not of the investor.
 Therefore, it can not tell us the nationality of multinational companies who reside in Singapore and invest outside Singapore.}

+Singapore records by far the largest changes but for all ASEAN countries the restatement increases investment in China and the US and decreases investment in tax-haves such as the Cayman Island, Singapore, Hong Kong, and the Netherlands (see Figure \ref{fig:res-nat-top10-source2}).
+This suggests a significant amount of investment from ASEAN in Chinese and American companies located in tax-havens such as Singapore's investment in Chinese companies in the Cayman Island and Hong Kong (e.g.~Alibaba Group Holding Ltd. and Tencent Holdings Ltd.).
+We estimate that roughly 50 billion USD out of Singapore's portfolio investment of 70 billion USD on a residency basis in the Cayman Islands and Hong Kong are in Chinese companies.\footnote{If we assume that the entire drop in Singapore's investment in Hong Kong (20 billion USD) and in the Cayman Islands (30 billion USD) is due to investment in Chinese companies, we get roughly 50 billion USD.}